jotadwright/babel/systems/pattern-finding/README.md

 **Questions:**

   - Always learn a construction with a single (possible discontinuous) slot?
 Or learn a construction with as many slots as there are discontinuous parts?
-For example, should the `what-?x-is-the-?y-?z-cxn` have one slot (`xyz`) or two slots (`x` and `yz`)?
+For example, should the `what-?x-is-the-?y-?z-cxn` have one slot (`xyz`) or two slots (`x` and `yz`)? **NO**, how to assign meaning to each slot??
   - Construction like the `the-?y-?x-object-is-what-shape-cxn` can have two adjacent slots because the anti-unification places all `meets` in the generalisation.
-This entails that there can only be exactly two fillers.
+This entails that there are always exactly two fillers.
 Would it be beneficial to check for this and remove adjacent slots, such that we immediately learn the `the-?x-object-is-what-shape-cxn` where the `?x` slot can be filled by a variable length filler?
-Or will this construction be learned later on, e.g. using the item-based->item-based repair? *However*, this would then also need to be enforced on the meaning side, i.e. decoupling variables as well.
+Or will this construction be learned later on, e.g. using the item-based->item-based repair? **NO**, this would then also need to be enforced on the meaning side, i.e. decoupling variables as well.
 How to know which variables??
   - Now constructions use `form-args`.
 Switch to `boundaries`?
-What are benefits?
+What are the downsides or benefits?
+Using `boundaries` corresponds to the current progress in form generalisation.

 ### **3. Holistic Partial Analysis**

 Some construction(s) could apply.
 Anti-unify the observation with the partial analysis and learn an item-based construction from the result.

   1. _Obtain the partial analysis._ Run comprehension with categorial links disabled and only constructions from the routine set.
-Select the cip node which covers most of the observation.
+Select the cip node which covers as much as possible of the form of the observation.
 This can be one or more holistic constructions, or an item-based construction with all its slots already filled in, or a combination of these two cases.
   2. _Anti-unify the observation with the partial analysis._ On both the form side and the meaning side, only the anti-unification result with the lowest cost is considered.
 Here, there is no filter in terms of cost.
 When anti-unifying the observation with a partial analysis, the pattern delta is empty and the generalisation is identical to the partial analysis.
 A construction can thus be learned from the source delta.
   3. _Learn an item-based construction._ First, units from the transient structure are extracted.
 The item-based construction will have a slot for every unit in the TS. `form-args` and `meaning-args` are extracted from each unit in the TS and the corresponding variables for the `form-args` and `meaning-args` of the conditional units in the item-based construction are recovered via the bindings lists.
-The grammatical categories of the slots reflect which placeholders are filled by the slot, e.g. the `what-?x-is-the-?y-?z-cxn` can have the `what-?x-is-the-?y-?z-(x)` slot and the `what-?x-is-the-?y-?z-(yz)` slot.
+The grammatical categories of the slots reflect which placeholders are filled by the slot, e.g. when the partial analysis of `"What color is the large cube?"`consists of the `color-cxn` and the `large-cube-cxn`, the `what-?x-is-the-?y-?z-cxn` will have the `what-?x-is-the-?y-?z-(x)` slot and the `what-?x-is-the-?y-?z-(yz)` slot.
   4. _Extract categorial links._ The newly created item-based construction and the applied constructions of the partial analysis are added to a sandbox construction inventory and comprehension is ran.
 From the result, the categorial links are extracted.
 This is because it is difficult/expensive/impossible to know from the units in the TS which construction(s) created these units and how to make links between these constructions and the slots of the newly created item-based construction.

 This repair is identical to the previous version.